 Idaho tax credits and deductions

-Some credits and deductions available for the 2019 tax year include, include:
+Here are some tax credits and deductions that are available for the 2019 tax year.

 - Grocery tax credit: You may be able to claim a grocery credit for yourself and your dependents.
 The credit typically averages $100 per person per year and is intended to offset sales taxes paid on groceries.
 Idaho residents age 65 or older may also qualify for an additional $20.